-Noble Energy, Inc is an oil & gas e&p business based in the US.
-Noble Energy shares (NBL) are listed on the NASDAQ and all prices are listed in US Dollars.
-Noble Energy employs 2,282 staff and has a trailing 12-month revenue of around USD$3.9 billion.
+Noble Energy (NBL) is a leading oil & gas e&p business based in the US.
+Noble Energy is listed on the NASDAQ and employs 2,282 staff.
+All prices are listed in US Dollars.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.